Business and Other Risks

 Should the Taikisha Group experience delays in the development of systems to meet increasing customer needs, such as carbon neutrality, energy saving, enhanced environmental measures and automation, its technological differentiation from competitors cannot be generated.
 This may result in the loss of opportunities to receive orders, as well as deterioration in customer trust and corporate reputation, and its business performance and other results may be affected.

 In response, the Taikisha Group endeavors to solve social issues through the development and demonstration of technologies aimed at reducing environmental impact to deal with decarbonization business in order to realize carbon neutrality, as well as automation technologies which is the strength of the Company.
-To this end, the Taikisha Group will engage in themes that anticipate social needs, by leveraging digital technologies, strengthening initiatives across the Group, and promoting development of innovative technologies by collaborating with academic institutions and start-up companies.
+To this end, we will utilize the Research and Development Center and the R&D satellite facility Taikisha Innovation Gate Shinjuku at our Shinjuku head office.
+We will expand the breadth of our communication, integrate internal and external solutions, and discover innovations.
+We will also use digital technology to step up cross-cutting activities in the Taikisha Group and promote innovative technology development through collaboration with academic institutions and start-up companies, thereby addressing themes that anticipate the needs of society.

 Construction and equipment installation work, the Taikisha Group's business field, is heavily reliant on human resources.
-In Japan, the Taikisha Group's business results may be affected by lack of ability to build the operational structures required to achieve medium- to long-term plans, with the concern of shortage in skilled and experienced engineers due to the aging population and delays in personnel development.
+In Japan, there are concerns about the decline in the number and quality of skilled and experienced engineers and technicians due to the aging of the population and delays in the development of engineers.
+In addition, in April 2024, an upper limit regulation for overtime work has been imposed on the construction industry, which results in a decrease in the total working hours of engineering employees.
+If we cannot establish a design and construction system for achieving the medium- to long-term plan, there is a possibility that our business results will be affected.
 Overseas, long-term business development may also be affected if the core human resources necessary to guide the localization of the Taikisha Group's businesses cannot be secured, due to factors such as delays in the development of local staff and employee turnover.

 The Taikisha Group's business fields are subject to a range of legal restrictions, including the Construction Business Act, the Antimonopoly Act, and the Labor Standards Act.
 The Taikisha Group's business performance and other results may be affected by restrictions placed upon its business activities, if any of these laws and regulations are violated by the actions of its officers or employees.